CocaKhosla/TOFI-Score/README.md

 - The rate of interest for the bonds will be calculated for the entire period (this is due to the inherent nature of Markov Chains)
 - Bond ratings change interest rates
 - The unrated bond interests are those of Ferrari and their probabilities are guessed.
 This row and column could be removed if wished upon.

+## Other features
+- Calculate the expected time for a bond rating to default
+- Calculate the proportion of a particular rated bond in the market